 What are the early signs and symptoms of a miscarriage?

-The most common signs or symptoms of a miscarriage are vaginal bleeding and stomach cramps.
+The most common early signs and symptoms of a miscarriage are vaginal bleeding and stomach cramps.
 Others include:

 - Vaginal bleeding that can be anything from light spotting to a heavy bleed perhaps with some blood clots.
 It can also be a brownish discharge or bright red blood.